-- 1. Students are not given locker passes, restroom passes or telephone passes to leave a classroom or study hall unless special circumstances arise. - 2.
-Students in the hallway during class time must have a pass/assignment book with them. - 3.
-Gum, candy, seeds, etc. are not allowed in the school building or classrooms. - 4.
+- a.
+Students are not given locker passes, restroom passes or telephone passes to leave a classroom or study hall unless special circumstances arise. - b.
+Students in the hallway during class time must have a pass/assignment book with them. - c.
+Gum, candy, seeds, etc. are not allowed in the school building or classrooms. - d.
 Students are expected to bring all books and necessary materials to class.
-This includes study halls. - 5.
-Assignments for all classes are due as assigned by the teacher. - 6.
-Students are not to operate the mini-blinds or the windows.

-- 7. Classes are ended by the teacher.
-Students are not to begin to pack up or leave the class until the dismissal bell has rung or the teacher has dismissed the class. - 8.
-Students are to be in their seats and ready for class on the tardy bell. - 9.
-Special classes such as Industrial Technology, Art, P.E., and computers courses will have other safety or clean-up rules that will be explained to you by that teacher which must be followed. - 10.
-Students are to stand back from the entry steps and doors in the mornings before school and at noon before the bell so that others may pass in and out of the entry doors. - 11.
+This includes study halls. - e.
+Assignments for all classes are due as assigned by the teacher. - f.
+Students are not to operate the mini-blinds or the windows. - g.
+Classes are ended by the teacher.
+Students are not to begin to pack up or leave the class until the dismissal bell has rung or the teacher has dismissed the class. - h.
+Students are to be in their seats and ready for class on the tardy bell. - i.
+Special classes such as Industrial Technology, Art, P.E., and computers courses will have other safety or clean-up rules that will be explained to you by that teacher which must be followed. - j.
+Students are to stand back from the entry steps and doors in the mornings before school and at noon before the bell so that others may pass in and out of the entry doors. - k.
 Snow handling is prohibited.

-Dating Violence Prevention
+22. Dating Violence Prevention